appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 Please ensure port 80 on your server is open and accessible from the Internet for the HTTPS certificate to be provisioned.
 :::

+## Kubernetes

+The `APPSMITH_CUSTOM_DOMAIN` environment variable is no longer used for configuring TLS for a Kubernetes installation of Appsmith.
+For more information, see [how to configure TLS for Appsmith Kubernetes installation](/getting-started/setup/installation-guides/kubernetes#configure-tls).

 ## AWS AMI

 * Once your instance is ready, connect to that instance (via SSH) using your key pair (Create in step 2) and the public IP of your instance (Created in step 4) via the terminal or any SSH Client that you have